-How to write a letter to your abuser
+How these women made the world understand what Larry Nassar did to them

 "Little girls don't stay little forever.
 They grow into strong women that return to destroy your world."

 A victim impact statement is essentially a vehicle for victims and survivors to tell a judge how a crime has affected them.
-But, some of the women at Nassar's hearing said, it can be much more than that.
-It can be therapeutic, even cathartic.
+But it can be much more than that.
+It can be therapeutic, even cathartic, some of the women at Nassar's hearing said.

 We asked Stephens and fellow survivor Rachael Denhollander what it was like for them to write their statements.
 They shared their process and offered advice for anyone who finds themselves in a similar position.